The eyes and skin are the organs primarily at risk from exposure to laser light.

 On this page

 The light produced by a laser has very different properties to that produced by other sources (such as the sun, light bulbs and fluorescent or neon tubes).
-Laser light is monochromatic (a single wavelength) and typically confined to a narrow beam which spreads only slightly with distance.
-Thus the energy carried by a laser beam is concentrated in a small area and can travel efficiently over large distances, giving laser radiation a far greater potential to cause injury than light from other sources.
+Laser light is monochromatic (a single wavelength) and typically confined to a narrow beam which may only spread (diverge) slightly with distance.
+Thus the energy in a laser beam is concentrated within a small area and can travel efficiently over large distances, giving laser radiation a far greater potential to cause injury than light from other sources.

-In a ruby laser, light from the flash lamp, in what is called "optical pumping", excites the molecules in the ruby rod.
-Photons are emitted which bounce back and forth between two mirrors until coherent light escapes from the cavity.
+In a ruby laser, light from the flash lamp, in what is called "optical pumping", excites the molecules in the ruby rod (lasing medium).
+Photons (light) are emitted, which bounce back and forth between two mirrors until coherent light escapes from the cavity.

-Applications of laser technology are found in many fields including: medical, industrial (welding, cutting), construction, surveying, communications, entertainment, military and scientific research.
-Lasers are also found in many consumer items: laser pointers, barcode scanners, CD and DVD players and laser printers, for example.
-There are many different types of lasers usually distinguished by the lasing medium, some common examples are gas lasers: HeNe, Ar, Kr, CO2; solid-state lasers: Nd:YAG and semiconductors: laser diodes.
+Applications of laser technology are found in many fields including medical, cosmetic, industrial (welding, cutting), construction, surveying, communications, entertainment, military and scientific research.
+Lasers are also found in many consumer items such as laser pointers, barcode scanners, CD and DVD players and laser printers.
+There are many different types of lasers usually distinguished by the lasing medium.
+Some common examples are gas lasers: Helium Neon (HeNe), Argon (Ar), Krypton (Kr), Carbon Dioxide (CO2); solid-state lasers: Neodymium Yttrium Aluminum Garnet (Ne:YAG) and semiconductors: laser diodes.

 Lasers are classified according to the hazard associated with their emissions, as defined in the Australian/New Zealand Standard AS/NZS IEC 60825.1:2014 Safety of Laser Products Part 1: Equipment classification and requirements, AS/NZS IEC 60825.14:2011 Safety of Laser Products Part 14: A User's guide.